ThomasDOtto/ILRA/README.md

 ## Comments
 We used ILRA to improve many genomes.
-The novel Plasmodium de novo assemblies included in the article are in the folder 'PlasmodiumGenomes', in Zenodo (doi: [10.5281/zenodo.7516750](https://doi.org/10.5281/zenodo.7516750) and NCBI (accession:XXX).
+The novel Plasmodium de novo assemblies included in the article are in the folder 'PlasmodiumGenomes' within this repository, in Zenodo ([10.5281/zenodo.7516750](https://doi.org/10.5281/zenodo.7516750)) and NCBI ([PRJNA714074](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA714074) / [PRJNA757237](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA757237)).

 ILRA is a continuation of the IPA project (https://github.com/ThomasDOtto/IPA).
 We felt to rename the tool as our updated version works with every long-read technology.